gusztavvargadr/workstations/README.md

 * [.NET development] with Visual Studio 2010, 2015 and 2017.
 * [SQL Server development] with SQL Server 2014 and SQL Server Management Studio 2017.
 * [Infrastructure development] with Chef, Packer and Terraform with Docker, VirtualBox and AWS.
-* [Java development] with IntelliJ IDEA and Eclipse.

 All of them support an easy, source-controlled way of installing and configuring the most common development tools for the related stacks, and the management of the source code of your projects, based on [Vagrant][VagrantHome], [VirtualBox][VirtualBoxHome] and [Chef][ChefHome]: